 The experts said you could use hot glue as a temporary application.
 Meaning, you hot glue the pieces together to help hold them in place while the real glue dries.
 I’m not going to lie, as a newbie, I have not attempted this yet and may never!

 I feel like I don’t have to explain this too much.
 Wood glue is for gluing wood.
 If the dollhouse is wood, wood glue is probably the best glue for dollhouses (specifically, assembling them).
 And, I agree, in theory.
-If you read my post about the first build I did, you’ll see I used tacky glue (and you can read about my thoughts on that there, too).

 However, the one problem with wood glue is that it dries yellow.
 That’s no big deal if you’re covering the joint with wallpaper or baseboard.
 But, if you’re painting or not covering the joint, you might get funky results.